-UN Women’s Generation Equality campaign promotes the rights of women and girls.
-The campaign aims to accelerate especially those gender equality objectives that have suffered from slow global development.
+UN Women’s 5-year Generation Equality campaign promotes the rights of women and girls globally.
+The aim is to accelerate especially those gender equality objectives that have suffered from slow global development.
 Finland holds a lead role in the Action Coalition that focuses on technology and innovation.

 The campaign is coordinated by UN Women.
 It brings together states, companies, UN organisations, civil society, foundations and youth representatives.
 It was launched in 2020, the year that marks the 25th anniversary of the adoption of the Beijing Platform for Action.
-The proposal to start the campaign was made by Mexico and France.
-To mark the anniversary, high-level forums are being planned to raise awareness of gender equality matters in international discussion.
-However, due to the COVID-19 pandemic, the planned events cannot be held until at some point in 2021.
+The campaign was initiated by Mexico and France.
+Launched in Paris in summer 2021, it will run until 2026.

-Gender equality is one of Finland's foreign policy priorities.
-Finland has provided both political and financial support to UN Women and promoted women's rights also as the organisation’s board member for a long time.
-The Generation Equality campaign offers Finland an opportunity to strengthen its role at the leading edge in the promotion of gender equality.
+The promotion of gender equality is one of Finland's foreign policy priorities.
+Finland has provided both political and financial support to UN Women and promoted women's rights in the organisation’s Executive Board for a long time.
+The Generation Equality campaign offers Finland an opportunity to reinforce its role as a frontrunner in advancing gender equality.